 - They find it hard to express love, excitement, or sadness.

-- They feel like they are watching life from a distance rather than living it.
+- Feel like they are watching life from a distance rather than living it.

 4. Using Distractions, Work, or Sleep to Avoid Painful Feelings